estatewatch/11ty-estatewatch/src/estates/emminsterhinstock.md

 {% picture "src/images/ccollection.png", "alt text" %}

 The Mayor [approved funding](/approved/funding/) for phase 3 of the scheme in November 2018 and [exempted](/approved/ballotexemptions) it from his requirement to ballot residents on the demolition of their homes.

+As of March 2023, phase 2 is nearing completion and phase 3 is awaiting demolition.